FelixBesancon/holbertonschool-printf/README.md

 - field width (e.g. %5d)
 - precision (e.g. %.3s)
 - length modifiers (h, l, etc.)
-Any of these appearing in the format string are not interpreted.
+Any of these flags, width or precision fields will be printed as literal characters and will not be interpreted.

 -------------------------------------------------------------
 ## 6. Examples